 - JS Bundling Requires Strict Coding Regime and may not work correctly with 3rd Party Modules.
 This should be based on Load Tests: Result Comparison with and without this setting.

-- Catalog Events Settings are related to usage/lack of usage of this Feature.
+- Catalog Events Settings are related to this feature’s usage/lack of usage.

 - To Update / Enable Frontend Performance Improvements Features please execute:

 - php bin/magento config:set dev/js/merge_files 1

 Speed is a dominant factor in the success of an ecommerce store.
 A fast-loading Magento store responds quickly, converts better, and brings happiness to visitors, which automatically leads to increased sales and revenues.

 On the other hand, a slow Magento web store would make customers run away from the store, resulting in a loss of sales and a serious hit to the brand’s reputation.
 This is why Magento developers must know how to optimize Magento performance.

 - Why is Magento so slow?